Facility will store equipment for Parachute recreation rental service

 Holly Binnian, a local hairstylist, said she rented from TOP Adventures numerous times in 2020 and plans to rent an additional three more times this season.

-Binnian said she has already taken advantage of TOP once this summer.
+Binnian said she has already taken advantage of TOP Adventures once this summer.

 “We just went over the Fourth of July,” she said.
 “We have 23 of us that went down the river.”